 - Fans of Ctrl+Alt+Del do this with the miscarriage storyline.

 - Some people like to believe that Part 2 of YU+ME: dream never happened.
 Let's just leave it at that for now.

 - A number of Penny and Aggie fans prefer to believe the comic ended after "The Popsicle War" storyline.

 - Given the author's tendency to Retcon the comic, whether or not several things in Sonichu really happened are more or less up to the reader to figure out for themselves.

-- Misfile provides a usefully illustrative subversion of this trope: Despite Word of God stating otherwise many readers insist that Ash was always female and the titular Misfile merely confused her into thinking she was once male.
-Their interpretation may be wrong but it can't be discontinuity because there is no continuity to discard; nothing contradicting their interpretation has ever appeared within the comic itself, presumably because it would contradict the "cosmic Retcon" premise underlying the whole story.
-This serves as a useful lesson in how Conservation of Detail can allow an author to cater to two diametrically opposed aspects of his fan base without alienating either.
+- Misfile provides a usefully illustrative subversion of this trope: Despite Word Of God stating otherwise many readers insist that Ash was always female and the titular Misfile merely confused her into thinking she was once male.
+Their interpretation may be wrong but it can't be discontinuity because there is no continuity to discard.
+Nothing contradicting their interpretation has ever appeared within the comic itself, presumably because it would contradict the "cosmic Retcon" premise underlying the whole story.
+This serves as a useful lesson in how Conservation of Detail can allow an author to cater to two diametrically opposed aspects of their fanbase without alienating either.